One–Time Close Construction Loan*

 - Lot Purchase Contract – if applicable

-- Final Plans and Specifications
+- Final Plans, Specifications and Budget

 - Proof of Earnest Money Paid – if applicable